MobiusRoamer/cpp_backtracking/Basics.md

 ## Abstraction Mechanisms
 ### Types
-1. Concrete type
+1. Concrete type:
    Can be instantiated using the `new` operator.
-   The compiler knows the exact memory layout and size of objects at compile time, hence concrete types can be allocated on stack
+   The compiler knows the exact memory layout and size of objects at compile time, hence concrete types can be allocated on stack.
 2. Arithmetic type
    ```cpp
    class complex {